Alan Bond: In popular culture

+In 1986, the British comedy pop group The Barron Knights released a parody of the Jimmy Dean song "Big Bad John", called "Big Bad Bond", referencing both Bond's corruption and winning of the America's Cup.

 John Wood portrayed Bond in the miniseries The Challenge (1986), which depicted Australia's famous victory of the 1983 America's Cup.

 In the Australian TV miniseries Killing Time (2011), he was again played by John Wood.

 The Australian TV miniseries House of Bond (2017) is a heavily fictionalised account of Bond's life.
 Bond was portrayed by Ben Mingay.
 It was aired on the Nine Network on 24–25 April 2017.

 In 2021, Perth-based psychedelic rock/pop band Pond released a song titled "America's Cup" that would go on to appear on their ninth studio album, 9; the song, which is about the drastic changes brought upon Perth in the aftermath of the 1983 America's Cup, repeatedly mentions Bond with the line, "Alan was a rolling stone".

 In real life, Bond was represented by criminal lawyer Andrew Fraser, notable for representing Australian underworld figures and other unsavoury elements.
 Fraser himself would later become imprisoned.